 The GABB is now accepting applications for the 2020 Million Dollar Club, recognizing members who have sold businesses worth at least $1 million in the previous year.
 The deadline for submitting applications is Nov.
 10, 2020.

 Awardees will be honored at the annual GABB Holiday Gala on Dec.
-10 at a location to be announced.
-Those who prefer not to attend will be able to visit via ZOOM..
+10 from 7-9 p.m. at Hyatt Regency Atlanta Perimeter at Villa Christina.
+Those who prefer not to attend will be able to visit via ZOOM.

 GABB members are eligible for the:

 - Million Dollar Club if they have eligible sales from Nov.
 1, 2019 to Oct.
 31, 2020 of $1,000,000 to $1,999,999.